We’ve kept children and youth safe for 46 years through our Emergency Residential Shelters.

 - Clothing and personal care items

-- Attention to medical screenings and health issues, including vaccinations and visits to the doctor and dentists as needed
+- Medical screenings and attention to health issues, including vaccinations and visits to the doctor and dentists as needed

 - Educational support and counseling

-While kids are at the shelter, they participate in activities like art, music, dancing and swimming lessons as well as visits from therapy dogs.
-Many of these services are provided free of charge by the business or organization.
-Through the generosity of our donors, children at the shelter and in our foster and adoption programs may also attend field trips to performances, the zoo, museums and cultural events.
+While kids are at the shelter, they participate in activities like art, music, dancing and swimming lessons, as well as visits from therapy dogs.
+Through the generosity of our donors and community partners, children at the shelter and in our foster and adoption programs may also attend field trips to museums, cultural events, attractions and family-friendly activities.

-Parents and caregivers experiencing an emergency may also rely on the shelter if no other care options are available.
-The program provides a safe place for children to stay and is open to anyone in need of help caring for their children, based on availability.
+Parents and caregivers experiencing an emergency may rely on the shelter if no other care options are available.
+The program is open to anyone in need of help caring for their children, based on availability.

 “They weren’t just staff to me, they were my guardian angels.”